The Riviera balcony & coast paths

 Full Day

-Only 10km from the Promenade de la Croisette in Cannes, under the supervision of your local guide, you can start delightful nature hikes.
-During this one, you take on the Pic de l’Ours (1,627ft), one of the peaks of the Massif de l’Estérel.
+Only 10km away from the Promenade de la Croisette in Cannes, under the supervision of your local guide, you can start delightful nature walks.
+Along this one-day hike, you take on the Pic de l’Ours (1,627ft), one of the peaks of the Massif de l’Estérel.
 Volcanic red crags form these gorgeous hills that are covered by oaks and pines whose dark colors sharply contrast with.
 From the heights, you enjoy a beautiful panorama over the colorful hills all around.
 And, you can see, in the distance, La Napoule bay and the city of Cannes, on one side, and Fréjus bay, on the other.

 Rating : moderate